Faculty and Staff Children Exchange Program (FACHEX)

 FACHEX eligibility does not qualify a dependent child for admission, nor does an offer of admission to a participating Jesuit university guarantee a FACHEX award.

 Employees should contact the "receiving" institution to request exceptions to the terms listed above.
-Requests for exception are honored at the discretion of the receiving institution.
+Requests for exceptions are honored at the discretion of the receiving institution.

 Each participating institution should provide at least one new incoming freshman student with the FACHEX benefit each year.
 The participants in the FACHEX consortium are obligated to offer, net three, four-year tuition remissions each year.
 The "receiving" institution makes the decision to waive tuition for the students it accepts.
 Thus, there are no guarantees to the children of employees that they will be accepted into a specific university or the program of their choice.